Please visit our website for most updated information on our university status due to Coronavirus:

 What is the resident student mailing address?

-The Student Mail Center is located in Highsmith University Union between the bookstore and the food court.
+The Student Mail Center is located in Highsmith Student Union between the bookstore and the food court.
 All residential student mail and packages will be received and picked up at this location.
-Packages can be picked up Monday through Friday from 9am to 4pm.
-You can access your mailbox to pick up letters whenever Highsmith Union is open.
+Packages and letters can be picked up Monday - Friday, 8 am - 5 pm.

 New residentials students must visit the Student Mail Center to request a mailbox and key.
-Your mailbox will remain the same, while you are residential student, regardless of if you change residence halls or rooms.
+Your mailbox will remain the same while you are a residential student, regardless of if you change residence halls or rooms.

 Individual mailing addresses follow this pattern: